 Molecular orbitals theory and Energy level diagrams of diatomic molecules (CO, NO, N2).
-Pi-molecular orbitals of butadiene and benzene and aromaticity, Crystal field theory and the energy level diagrams for transition metal ions and their magnetic properties, Band structure of solids and the role of doping on band structures.
+Pi-molecular orbitals of butadiene and benzene and aromaticity, Crystal field theory and the energy level diagrams for transition metal ions, Band structure of solids and the role of doping on band structures.
 Lithium ion batteries-construction, working principle, operation and applications.